landolabrum/nerd-prime-rewards/README.md

 </h1>

 Automation for Rewards  [prime.nerdunited.com](https://www.prime.nerdunited.com) <br/>
-*No license given, use at your own risk*
+*No license given, use at your own risk!*

 ### DEPENDANCIES
 1. **Python 3.10 >**